nx-js/observer-util/README.md

 - Node: 6 and above
 - Chrome: 49 and above (after browserified)
-- Firefox: 48 and above (after browserified)
+- Firefox: 38 and above (after browserified)
+- Safari: Technical Preview, 10 and above (after browserified)
-- Edge: 13 and above (after browserified)
+- Edge: 12 and above (after browserified)
+- Opera: 36 and above (after browserified)
+- IE is not supported

 ## Usage